-- use time management and general study skills
+- Vocabulary and study skills

 Length of course

-We offer courses of between 6 and 20 weeks immediately before the September and January start dates.
+We offer courses of between 6 and 20 weeks immediately before the January and September start dates.
 However, you may need a longer Presessional English programme, depending upon your current English language level.
 If this is the case, we offer longer courses of 31 weeks or 42 weeks.
 Upon successful completion of the programme, you can transfer to the Foundation Academy without needing to take another English language test.

 If you're starting a Foundation Pathways programme in January 2018, the dates of available presessional programmes are: